nanogiants/nanogiants-docs/docs/development.md

 ## Pull Requests
 Pull requests are a fundamental element to ensure quality of code especially for larger teams as well as larger projects.
-The idea is that every commit is reviewed by another person before eventually merging it into the base branch (i.e.
+The idea is that every pull request is reviewed by another person before eventually merging it into the base branch (i.e.
 `develop`, `master`).
-The reviewer may give feedback and is able to reject the pull request, so that the developer that created the pull request incorporates the changes suggested by the reviewer (or argues against them).
+The reviewer may give feedback and is able to request changes, so that the developer that created the pull request incorporates the changes suggested by the reviewer (or argues against them).
 We at NanoGiants also work with pull requests (on Github).
 The workflow consists of 4 simple steps, that are described later in this document.
 We want to emphasize that every team of the NanoGiants has to adhere to the basic structure (i.e. 4 simple steps).